Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: The MMSE Gaussian Information Bottleneck Problem

 Under this transformation of variables, we introduce an equivalent problem in a similar manner to Section~\ref{sec:Nash}.
 The observation $\boldsymbol{X}$ is mapped into $\boldsymbol{T}$ via a fixed transformation \eqref{eq:transformationIB}.
 The encoder chooses an arbitrary policy $\tilde{\gamma}^e(\cdot)$ which maps the transformed random vector $\boldsymbol{T}$ into the message $\boldsymbol{Z}$.
 The receiver applies an arbitrary policy $\gamma^{d_{\boldsymbol{T}}}(\cdot)$ to its observation $\boldsymbol{Z}$ and then the estimate of $\boldsymbol{X}$ is obtained via a fixed relation

-In this transformed coordinate system, for a given encoding policy the receiver still employs the minimum mean squared estimator of the parameter $\boldsymbol{T}$, which can be established via a similar analysis to that in Lemma~\ref{prop:MMSEOptimal}.
+In this transformed coordinate system, for a given encoding policy the receiver still employs the minimum mean squared estimator of the random variable $\boldsymbol{T}$, which can be established via a similar analysis to that in Lemma~\ref{lem:MMSEOptimal}.
 The objective function of the sender in this transformed coordinate system can be written

 where $\{\lambda_i\}_{i=1}^{\xSize}$ are eigenvalues of $W$.

 If all of these eigenvalues $\{\lambda_i\}_{i=1}^{\xSize}$ are positive, which is equivalent to $\Sigma_{\boldsymbol{X}\boldsymbol{Y}}\Sigma_{\boldsymbol{Y}\boldsymbol{X}}-\delta \Sigma_{\boldsymbol{X}}^2$ being positive definite, then the minimum can be attained by revealing $\boldsymbol{T}$, which corresponds to the fully informative scenario.
 In case all of these eigenvalues are negative, i.e., $\Sigma_{\boldsymbol{X}\boldsymbol{Y}}\Sigma_{\boldsymbol{Y}\boldsymbol{X}}-\delta \Sigma_{\boldsymbol{X}}^2$ is negative definite, then revealing information related to any component of $\boldsymbol{T}$ is not desirable for the sender, and thus, this scenario leads to a noninformative Stackelberg equilibrium.
 In the remaining case, i.e., $\Sigma_{\boldsymbol{X}\boldsymbol{Y}}\Sigma_{\boldsymbol{Y}\boldsymbol{X}}-\delta \Sigma_{\boldsymbol{X}}^2$ is neither positive definite nor negative definite, we partition the transformed vector according to the sign of the coefficients $\{\lambda_i\}_{i=1}^{\xSize}$ in \eqref{eq:IBEncReduced} as follows: